 Mrs. Wells is raising two grandchildren who she officially adopted: Laurel and Zailee Wells.
-Her third grandchild, Sean. resides with his parents in Sykesville, MD.
+Her other two grandchildren, Sean and Fitz O’Malley, reside with their parents in Sykesville, MD.
 Tammy is a fierce advocate for addiction recovery, a firm believer in rehabilitation, and a tireless optimist.

 Tammy was the Director of Secondary and Vocational Education, Student Assessment and Strategic Planning prior to being named the Superintendent.
-She served as principal of Valley High School for 7 ½ years prior to coming to the County Office.
+She served as principal of Valley High School for 7 ½ years prior to moving to the County Office.
 A graduate of Valley High School, Mrs. Wells completed her BS in Elementary Education with a specialization in middle school language arts at West Virginia University and began her teaching career at Waitman Barbe Junior High School in Monongalia County.
 Upon obtaining her MA in Education Administration from WVU, Tammy moved to Baltimore, MD where she taught for the Baltimore City Public Schools for nine years.
-During that time, she married and had two children before deciding to venture back to Wetzel County to become assistant principal of New Martinsville School.
-Both of her children are graduates of Wetzel County Schools.
+During that time, she married John Wells and had two children before deciding to venture back to Wetzel County to become assistant principal of New Martinsville School.
+Both of her children, Sara and Jack, are graduates of Valley High School (Wetzel County).

 1989 M.A., West Virginia University